 Welcome to digiscoping.co.uk

 What's it all aboutWith Digiscoping now firmly established the need for somewhere to look for advice and information has become ever more necessary.
-We hope that we will be able to do this in the following pages, enabling anyone who is interested in the subject to find a method of fixing the camera to the telescope.
+We hope that we will be able to do this in the following pages, enabling anyone who is interested in the subject to find a method of fixing the Still or Video camera to the telescope.
 See under ADAPTERS.

 The number of digital cameras both still and video is vast, new models seem to appear every week.
 The information under PHOTO and VIDEO will give a good rule of thumb to the type of equipment that is suitable for digiscoping.Full details of equipment currently available with full specifications can be obtained from the distributors web sites, see under LINKS.